 Royal De Heus

-- Represented Dutch animal feed manufacturer Royal De Heus in several merger control proceedings before ACM, including related to the acquisition of joint control by De Heus over two large poultry slaughter companies in the Netherlands.
+- Represented Royal De Heus in merger control proceedings before the ACM related to the acquisition of sole control by De Heus over Coppens, securing unconditional phase I clearance.

 Minos van Joolingen

 ‘Minos van Joolingen is easy going, down to earth and able to easily translate difficult concepts in an understandable way to be easily shared with the rest of the business (non-legal stakeholders).
 He is a quick thinker, with a good business / commercial sense, easy to reach, extremely responsive and client focused.’

 ‘The firm has the knowledge and expertise of the larger ‘zuidas’ law firms, and also has the culture of the smaller regional law firms.
 The communication lines are very short.
 The team is very well familiar in the automotive industry and is a leading authority for automotive dealer groups and dealer associations.
 Their knowledge of competition law in the automotive retail business is exceptional.’

 ‘Especially for their expertise and their availability.
 There is a no nonsense culture and flexibility.
 There is room for criticism and they adapt strongly to the changing demands of clients.
 The service level is high.’

 ‘Very enthusiastic team of lawyers.
 Nothing is too much and they are always ready to answer complex issues correctly and completely.
 Banning Advocaten has more than sufficient expertise in various areas.
 The rates are reasonable and fair.’